premise-community-scenarios/ammonia-prospective-scenarios/README.md

 -----------

-This is a repository containing scenarios that implement the projections developed in the Master thesis study of Johanna Boyce for:
+This is a repository containing scenarios that implement the projections developed for the following publication:

-* ammonia.
+A Prospective Life Cycle Assessment of Global Ammonia Decarbonisation Scenarios Johanna Boyce, Romain Sacchi, Earl Goetheer, Bernhard Steubing In review.

 It is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections for the future supply of ammonia for